The-Lost-Light/Adwaita-Steam-Wallpaper/README.md

 6. Copy the image you want to `C:\Program Files (x86)\steam\steamui\adwaita\custom`

 ## Tweaks
-For Top bar opacity by `--top-bar-opacity` and the Library content opacity by `--library-opacity` You can also set the opacity using gradient, the preview image is using
+For Top bar opacity by `--top-bar-opacity` and the Library content opacity by `--library-opacity`.

+You can also set the opacity using gradient, the preview image is using
 ```css
 /* Library */